-The envelope share in the wage bill is higher for low-income workers, but the total amount of undeclared earnings is larger among high-income employees.
-Figure 18 compares the envelope share in total earnings (in the context of shadow economy a.k.a. wage gap) for four categories of workers, which roughly correspond to earnings quartiles: 12 low-income (annual gross earnings less than 12 minimum monthly wages), middle-low income (annual earnings between 12 and 18 minimum monthly wages), middle-high income (annual earnings between 18 and 30 minimum monthly wages) and high-income (annual gross earnings at least 30 minimum monthly wages).
-The envelope share in the wage bill falls with the level of earnings: since 2008, it was three to four times higher among lowincome workers than among high-income ones.
+The envelope share in the wage bill is higher for low-income workers, but total amount of undeclared earnings is larger among high-income employees.
+Figure 20 compares the envelope share in total earnings (in the context of shadow economy a.k.a. wage gap) for four categories of workers which roughly correspond to earnings quartiles14 and can be characterized as low-income (annual gross earnings less than 12 minimum monthly wages), middle-low income (annual earnings between 12 and 18 minimum monthly wages), middle-high income (annual earnings between 18 and 30 minimum monthly wages) and high-income (annual gross earnings at least 30 minimum monthly wages).
+It appears that the envelope share in the wage bill falls with the level of earnings: since 2008, it was three to four times higher among low-income workers than among high-income ones.
 The difference between middle-low and middle-high income groups is smaller and disappears in the last year of observation (2014).
-The same relationship is found in classifying data in terms of full-time monthly earnings (rather than annual earnings, which depend not only on monthly earnings but also on the number of months spent in employment), which may be more useful from a policy perspective (Figure 19).
-A comparison of Figure 18 and Figure 19 suggests that envelope wages are somewhat more widespread among workers who work part-time or are employed for less than a full year, compared to full-time workers.
-Figure 20 compares the incidence of envelope wage shares of at least 25 percent and at least 50 percent across the same income groups as used in Figure 18.
-High envelope wage shares are more often found among lowincome workers.
-Recently, however, these shares have increased among high-earners.
+From a policy perspective, it might be more practical to categorize workers in terms of full-time monthly earnings (rather than annual earnings which depend not only on monthly earnings but also on the number of months spent in employment).
+Figure 21 focuses on employees who spent 12 months in full-time work; they are split into quarters by gross monthly earnings.
+The finding that the envelope share in the wage bill falls with the level of earnings is confirmed also in this setting.
+Comparison of Figure 20 and Figure 21 suggests that envelope wages are somewhat more widespread among workers who work part-time or employed not a full year.

-Figure 18.
+Figure 20.
 Estimated envelope share in aggregate earnings (in percent), by worker income

 Note: The sample includes individuals with positive earnings in respective year.

-Source: Calculations based on national EU-SILC 2008-2015 and SRS data for 2007-2014.
+Source: Calculations based on national EU-SILC 2008-2015 and SRS data for 2007-2014

-12 Results for quartiles are similar.
+14 Results for quartiles are similar.

-Figure 19.
+Figure 21.
 Estimated envelope share in aggregate earnings (in percent), by quartile of gross monthly earnings of full-time employees